 Cost= $13.66 per each bottle (8 oz)

 Let the vanilla beans infuse for at least 3 – 4 weeks or even more for a stronger flavor.
-If giving this as a gift before the infusion process is completed, tell your lucky recipient to let it infuse for XX number of weeks.
+If giving this as a gift before the infusion process is completed, tell to your lucky recipient to let it infuse for XX number of weeks.
 It is worth the wait!

 To make them even more special I created a beautiful printable tag!!
 Some colorful flax cord and voila… the perfect holiday present!